tamari92/kf2-tournament/rules.md

 #### Perk Skills that alter Maximum Health
 In the base game, some Perk Skills can be exploited to infinitely earn money, namely those skills which increase or decrease the player's maximum health.

 These skills have been modified such that the player will now be automatically completely healed should their health already be at 100% upon switching skills.
 If the player's health is below 100%, their health will not be set automatically.
 This is to allow Field Medics to heal the player and earn Dosh from the healing.
-However, once the player is at 100% Health, it shall be impossible to lose health due to players being invincible during the Trader period.
+However, once the player is at 100% Health, it is impossible to lose health due to players being invincible during the Trader period, which prevents money from being earned again.

 The skills affected include:
 ```prolog